 It depends on whether you are charged with a misdemeanor or a felony.

 In California, unlawful taking is almost always charged as a misdemeanor if it’s your first offense.
-This is another way that unlawful taking is different from grand theft auto, which is usually a felony.
 However, you can be charged with a felony for unlawful taking if you’ve stolen cars before or have a record of violent criminal offenses.

 Penalties for unlawful taking of a vehicle include:

-16 months, 2 years or 3 years in state prison
+- 16 months, two years, or three years in state prison

 The best defense is the one that best reflects what happened and is most likely to win—and that will depend on the specifics of your case.
 However, there are several defenses that we see work very well in car theft cases.
 These include:

-One thing all of these defenses have in common is that none of them work unless you know how to present a strong case.
-This is why it’s so important to have a lawyer on your side.
+One thing all these defenses have in common is that none of them work unless you know how to present a strong case.
+This is why it’s so important to have an unlawful taking of a vehicle lawyer in Los Angeles on your side.